TGHeadle1371/liri-node-app/README.md

 ##### Shows the following information:

--   It will first prompt if it loads with, "This is loaded"
+-   It will first log "This is loaded",
 -   Then it will find the following:

 1. artist(s)